viamrobotics/docs/docs/services/vision/mlmodel.md

 ## Test your detector or classifier

 You can test your detector or classifier with [existing images in the Viam app](#existing-images-in-the-cloud) or [live camera footage](#live-camera-footage).
-You can also test classifiers with [existing images on a computer](#existing-images-on-your-machine).
+You can also test detectors and classifiers with [existing images on a computer](#existing-images-on-your-machine).

 ### Existing images in the cloud